Argennon-Project/csgot/docs/intro.md

 ```

 The declaration syntax of hints resembles the declaration syntax of relations,
-but there are some important semantic differences: while the inputs and
+but there are some important semantic differences: When the hint
-outputs of a hint must be `csv` when the hint
-is called, inside the declaration and body
+is called, the passed inputs and outputs must be `csv`.
+However, inside the
-of the hint, inputs are `big.Int` and outputs are `big.Int*`.
-That's because
+implementation body of the hint, inputs are `big.Int` and outputs are `big.
-a `csv` is *unpacked* inside a hint function and
+Int*`.
+That's because a `csv` is *unpacked* inside a hint function and
 the value of inputs can be read, and the value of outputs can be modified.
 Note that inputs are passed by value and modifying them has no effect.

-There is a special syntax for calling and using a hint:
+Calling and using a hint has a special syntax:

 ```go
     var x1, x2, x3 csv